HomeArticlesPositioning

 ARRT Exam Prep: Skull Positioning Quick Review

-2. Caldwell = 15° caudad, nasion centering, petrous ridges in lower third of orbits
+2. Caldwell = 15° caudad, CR exits the nasion, petrous ridges in the lower third of the orbits

 3. Towne = 30° caudad to OML (37° to IOML), centering 2.5" above glabella, dorsum sellae in foramen magnum

-4. Lateral = 1" (2.5 cm) superior and anterior to EAM, true lateral no rotation or tilt
+4. Lateral: common US centering is 2 in (5 cm) superior to EAM; true lateral requires no rotation or tilt

-7. SMV requires IOML parallel to the IR with full neck hyperextension
+7. SMV requires IOML parallel to the IR and marked extension; never force it or use it before cervical-spine clearance

 8. The sella turcica is the central structure visible on a well-positioned lateral skull